-The ECO Project was a collaborative effort between Bob’s Red Mill, the internationally known whole-grain company based in Oregon, and NCNM – the nation’s oldest and most respected naturopathic medical school in the country.
+The ECO Project was a collaborative effort between Bob’s Red Mill, the internationally known whole-grain company based in Oregon, and NUNM – the nation’s oldest and most respected naturopathic medical school in the country.
 Although it’s no longer running in its original form, it is the predecessor of the current FAME series and was the inspiration in forming the Food As Medicine Institute.

-The partnership between Bob’s Red Mill and NCNM grew from the shared concern regarding the increased prevalence of childhood obesity and, more importantly, the associated rise of disease affecting children like diabetes, hypertension and liver disease.
+The partnership between Bob’s Red Mill and NUNM grew from the shared concern regarding the increased prevalence of childhood obesity and, more importantly, the associated rise of disease affecting children like diabetes, hypertension and liver disease.

 There are many contributing factors influencing our children’s health.
 One of these factors is, of course, food choice.
 Poor food choices, due to problems of access and education, have played a role in this epidemic.